jama5262/AndroidAnimation/README.md

 }
 ```

-**In terms of priority, the duration parameter overides the duration property will follow**
+**In terms of priority, the duration parameter overides the duration property**

 ### Duration, Delay and Easing